Pemberton's sign

-Pemberton's sign was named after Hugh Pemberton, who characterized it in 1946.
+The Pemberton's sign is a physical examination tool used to demonstrate the presence of latent pressure in the thoracic inlet.
+The sign is named after Hugh Pemberton, who characterized it in 1946.

-The Pemberton maneuver is a physical examination tool used to demonstrate the presence of latent pressure in the thoracic inlet.
-The maneuver is achieved by having the patient elevate both arms (usually 180 degrees anterior flexion at the shoulder) until the forearms touch the sides of the face.
+The Pemberton maneuver is achieved by having the patient elevate both arms (usually 180 degrees anterior flexion at the shoulder) until the forearms touch the sides of the face.
 A positive Pemberton's sign is marked by the presence of facial congestion and cyanosis, as well as respiratory distress after approximately one minute.